Human embryonic stem cells clinical trials: Geron spinal cord injury trial

-After investing millions of dollars in the research leading up to this trial, Geron Corporation discontinued the study in November 2011 to focus on cancer research.
+After investing millions of dollars in research, Geron Corporation discontinued the study in November 2011 to focus on cancer research.
 John Scarlett, Geron's chief executive officer, said "In the current environment of capital scarcity and uncertain economic conditions, we intend to focus our resources on advancing our two novel and promising oncology drug candidates."
-The company's stocks fell dramatically to $1.50 per share from $2.28 per share when news of the trial's discontinuation became public.
+The company's stocks fell to $1.50 per share from $2.28 per share when news of the trial's discontinuation became public.
 A spokesperson for the company said that Geron would save money by ending the trial despite the loss in investors.
 Because many believed Geron's trial offered hope for advancing knowledge related to stem cells and their potential uses, there was disappointment in the scientific community when the trial was cut short.
 An article on Bioethics Forum, a publication produced by The Hastings Center, stated, "It is one thing to close a trial to further enrollment for scientific reasons, such as a problem with trial design, or for ethical reasons, such as an unanticipated serious risk of harm to participants.
 It is quite another matter to close a trial for business reasons, such as to improve profit margins."

 In 2013 Geron's stem cell assets were acquired by biotechnology firm BioTime, led by CEO Michael D. West, the founder of Geron and former Chief Scientific Officer of Advanced Cell Technology.
-BioTime indicated that it plans to restart the embryonic stem cell-based clinical trial for spinal cord injury.
+BioTime said it planned to restart the embryonic stem cell-based clinical trial for spinal cord injury.